liferay/liferay-docs/develop/tutorials/articles/service-builder/07-understanding-liferays-service-security-model.markdown

 - *User permission layer*: The user needs permission to access the related resources.

-If you'd like to develop client applications that need to invoke Liferay's web services, make sure that your Liferay instance's web service security settings have been configured to allow access.
+If you'd like to develop client applications that can invoke Liferay's web services, make sure that your Liferay instance's web service security settings have been configured to allow access.